sutta » mn » Majjhima Nikāya 95

 Samaṇo khalu, bho, gotamo pahūtaṁ hiraññasuvaṇṇaṁ ohāya pabbajito bhūmigatañca vehāsaṭṭhañca …pe…

-When he went forth he abandoned abundant gold coin and bullion stored in dungeons and towers. …
+When he went forth he abandoned abundant gold, both coined and uncoined, stored in dungeons and towers. …

 Samaṇo khalu, bho, gotamo daharova samāno yuvā susukāḷakeso bhadrena yobbanena samannāgato paṭhamena vayasā agārasmā anagāriyaṁ pabbajito …pe…